Martell0x1/microsoft-Sql-server/README.md

 - An Entity = row or record
 - ex , A student Enrolled in course [student]-------(Enrolled)----->[courses]
 - You can acheive Entity Integrity by having only strong Entities in ur ER diagram
+- Strong Entity does not require another entity in it's work ... it's independenant
+- Weak Entity does require another entity to function

 ## Attributes
 - attribues is represented in ERD like this: